1)

 (g)

 Answer: The animal is considered a Treifah because the Sircha will end up breaking away from the lobes.
-It is therefore considered as if the lobes already have a hole, as they will eventually get a hole.
+It is therefore considered as if the lobes already have a hole, since they will eventually get a hole.

 àáì ÷ùä îäà ãàîø ì÷îï (ãó îç.) âáé 'øéàä äñîåëä ìãåôï, ãøá ðçîéä áøéä ãøá éåñó áãé÷ ìä áôùåøé'. åîàé áãé÷ä ùééê, åäà ìòåìí ìà úáöáõ, ëéåï ãäñéøëà òåìä áìà ð÷á?